jeromekelleher/ercs/docs/source/index.rst

 ..
 [BKE10] N. H.  Barton,  J. Kelleher and A. M. Etheridge.
     A new model for extinction and recolonisation in two dimensions: quantifying phylogeography, *Evolution*, 64(9), pp 2701--2715, 2010.
+..
+[BEV12] N. H.  Barton,  A. M. Etheridge and A. V\ |eacute|\ ber.
+    Modelling Evolution in a Spatial continuum,
+    *J. Stat.
+Mech.*, to appear, 2012.

 .. include:: <isolat1.txt>